ravisantoshgudimetla/kube-usage-scheduler-extender/README.md

 ```
 $ make
 ```
-and then run kube-cab:
+and then run kube-usage-scheduler-extender:

 ```
-$ _output/bin/kube-cab --kubeconfig <path to kubeconfig file>
+$ _output/bin/kube-ext --kubeconfig <path to kubeconfig file>
 ```

 ## Note: